Fortnite-API/py-wrapper/docs/migrating.rst

 Async client
 ^^^^^^^^^^^^
-To create an async client, you use the :class:`fortnite_api.FortniteAPI` class.
+To create an async client, you use the :class:`fortnite_api.Client` class.
 This class is used to make async requests to the Fortnite API.

 .. code-block:: python3

     import asyncio

     async def main():
-        async with fortnite_api.FortniteAPI(api_key='') as client:
+        async with fortnite_api.Client(api_key='') as client:
             ...

     asyncio.run(main())

 Sync client
 ^^^^^^^^^^^
-To create a sync client, you use the :class:`fortnite_api.SyncFortniteAPI` class.
+To create a sync client, you use the :class:`fortnite_api.SyncClient` class.
 This class is used to make synchronous requests to the Fortnite API.

 .. code-block:: python3

-    with fortnite_api.SyncFortniteAPI(api_key='') as client:
+    with fortnite_api.SyncClient(api_key='') as client:
         ...

 .. _client-context-managers: